Your cart is currently empty!

 Starting at the beginning

-Soil is an essential component for producing cannabis, whether you call it dirt or a growth medium.
+The best soil for growing cannabis is an essential component for producing robust cannabis, whether you call it dirt or a growth medium.
 When it comes to producing cannabis at home, selecting the right soil is possibly the most important decision you’ll make.
 Getting it properly could mean the difference between a bumper crop and a total disaster.

-What is the Best Cannabis Soil Mix?
+What is the Best Soil for Growing Cannabis Mix?

 The most obvious feature when picking and mixing soil is texture.
 The texture of the soil is often separated into three categories: silty, sandy, or clay.
 The texture determines the overall structure of the soil (cannabis soil).